Why sleeping next to your dog is the best health decision you can make

 Some dogs may exhibit anxiety or restlessness during the night, requiring attention or reassurance from their owners.

-This behavior could lead to an increase in nighttime wakefulness for the dog and owner.
+This behavior could lead to increased nighttime wakefulness in the dog and the owner.

-While the companionship and benefits of sleeping with dogs appeal, weighing these potential downsides is essential to ensure a restful and healthy sleeping environment.
+While the companionship and benefits of sleeping with dogs appeal, weighing these potential downsides is essential to ensure a restful, healthy sleep environment.

 Dogs need lots of sleep